What's Happening at Slow Food Whidbey Island...

 Raffle on Dec.
 11th, 2018

-If you missed the last “Give What You Can” day on September 15th, never fear.
-There will be one more chance on November 27th.
-Please keep an eye out for the email reminder as the date comes closer.
+Slow Food USA is having one last “Give What You Can” day in 2018 on November 27th.
+Keep an eye out for the email reminder as the date comes closer.

 Benefits of Membership in Slow Food Whidbey Island